 Finance, BRAC International

-He began his career with Grameenphone Ltd. in 2001, and after a brief study break, he joined Grameenphone again in 2004 and spent nine years, where his last position was General Manager and Head of Business Performance Reporting.
+He began his career at Grameenphone Limited in 2001.
+After a brief study break, he joined Grameenphone again in 2004 and worked for nine years, where he served last as the general manager and head of business performance reporting.

-Mr Siddique brings with him a wealth of leadership experience in the telecommunications sector, especially in the areas of business planning, budgeting, business performance analysis and management reporting.
-He holds an MBA from Indiana University of Pennsylvania, USA, a BBA from North South University and has completed his HSC from Notre Dame College, Dhaka.
+Mr Saif brings with him a wealth of leadership and managerial experience in the telecommunications sector, especially in the areas of strategic financial management and cost efficiency initiatives, business planning, dynamic forecasting, business performance analysis, financial statements and management reporting.
+He holds an MBA from the Indiana University of Pennsylvania, USA, and a BBA from North South University, Dhaka.

 Sayeda Tahya Hossain